FINRA Entitlement Program Frequently Asked Questions

 A: FINRA’s Entitlement User Accounts Certification Process is typically an annual process.
 An SAA may begin the certification process as soon as he/she receives the Certification message on the Account Management Home Page and/or email notification.

-A: Detailed instructions on how to begin the Certification Process are included in the FINRA Entitlement User Accounts Certification email messages and on the Account Management Home page during the certification period.
+A: Instructions on how to begin the Certification Process are included in the FINRA Entitlement User Accounts Certification email messages and on the Account Management Home page during the certification period.
+Please see the Entitlement User Accounts Certification Process Quick Reference Guide for screenshots and detailed instructions.

 A: SAAs will receive a series of messages while in the Account Management Tool, that alerts them to the status of the Certification Process: